 The construction of the new neighbourhood in Bratislava’s Petržalka begins.
 It commenced with a tapping ceremony of the foundation stone with the participation of the representatives of the Bratislava City and the Bratislava-Petržalka borough, the general contractor, and other partners.
 In immediate vicinity of Austrian borders, Nesto will create a space to live and work, including a wide range of leisure, sports, and cultural opportunities.
-The 47-hectare area will provide a new home to a neighbourhood with an emphasis on the quality of environment, architecture, and civic amenities with roughly 15 thousand inhabitants.
+The 47-hectare area will provide a new home to a neighbourhood with an emphasis on the quality of environment, architecture, and civic amenities.
 The first inhabitants should move to Nesto already in 2024.

 The area of the future Nesto neighbourhood has a rich history.
 This is documented by several preserved military structures of the former defence system, and the Iron Curtain also led through the area.
 Because of its position, the future neighbourhood has the opportunity to become the heart of the whole cross-border region and make the area more attractive for its future inhabitants and others, as well as improve mutual cross-border cooperation.
 On Thursday, 14 October 2021, in a ceremony led by Bratislava Deputy Mayor Tatiana Kratochvílová together with the Mayor of the Bratislava-Petržalka borough Ján Hrčka, Lucron board chair Zoltán Müller and Alojz Šroba, director of L-Construction, the general contractor.
 The tapping of the foundation stone ceremony was attended also by Alexander Zavacký for the Railways of the Slovak Republic, Roman Talaš, the co-founder and co-owner of the SIEBERT + TALAŠ architectural office, which designed the Nesto project, and Michal Brúsil, Nesto’s Development Manager.